Elveskud

-"Elveskud" or "Elverskud" ([ˈelvɐskuð]; Danish for "Elf-shot") is the Danish, and most widely used, name for one of the most popular ballads in Scandinavia (The Types of the Scandinavian Medieval Ballad A 63 'Elveskud — Elf maid causes man's sickness and death'; Danmarks gamle Folkeviser 47; Sveriges Medeltida Ballader 29; NMB 36; CCF 154; IFkv 1).
+"Elveskud" or "Elverskud" ([ˈelvɐskuð]; Danish for "Elf-shot") is the Danish, and most widely used, name for one of the most popular ballads in Scandinavia.

 Origins and distribution

 The origins of the ballad are agreed to be considerably earlier than the earliest manuscripts, in the Middle Ages, but there is little consensus beyond this.
 Many scholars suggest a Breton or French origin but the routes by which it came to and was disseminated within Northern Europe are unknown.

 The ballad has close parallels across Europe (the closest English-language parallel being "Clerk Colvill").
 The earliest surviving manuscript is Karen Brahes Folio, a Danish manuscript from the 1570s; the earliest surviving Swedish version is from the 1670s.
 At least seventy Scandinavian variants are known; over forty come from Denmark, and seventeen from Sweden.

 It is also widely known as: